shanefagan/linux-packaging/README.md

 Since we have a well designed setup.py file the longest part of the build will be pulling Python and building it.

+A lot of other tutorials will suggest running using:

+    flatpak-builder --run build-dir org.flatpak.PackagingDemo.json --force-clean

+But that fails for me when I try it because it will try to use the system libs rather than from inside of the package.
+Instead I had to:

+    flatpak-builder build-dir org.flatpak.PackagingDemo.json --install --force-clean --user
+    flatpak run org.flatpak.PackagingDemo

+The latter command is how you run any commandline flatpak package.
+Once the package is working you can ship it if you want.
+There are a few options here for flatpak that you can look at here https://docs.flatpak.org/en/latest/publishing.html

 ### Advantages

 1. Unlike Snap you don't have to wait for versions of Python because you are deciding what to ship with your app